Supplement Clarity

 Here's a breakdown of Balance capsule ingredients that reduce blood sugar

-Several people have reported skin conditions like acne improved when taking Balance supplements.
+Several people have reported that skin conditions like acne improved when taking Balance supplements.
 Some evidence suggests high blood sugar levels and insulin resistance are linked to acne.
 If this is true, then improving blood sugar control may help reduce acne breakouts.
-Given that 3 of the 6 ingredients in Balance capsules can modulate blood sugar, these ingredients may be responsible for the positive outcomes people are reporting.
+Given that 3 of the six ingredients in Balance capsules can modulate blood sugar, these ingredients may be responsible for the positive outcomes people are reporting.

 Antioxidant Ingredients